RayHightower/RayHightower.com/about/index.markdown

 ### Quick Summary

 Raymond T. Hightower founded and ran a technology company, [WisdomGroup](http://wisdomgroup.com), for twenty-one years before selling the company to [8th Light](http://8thlight.com) in 2016.
-Today, Hightower combines his technical and business skills to drive sales at 8th Light.
+Today, Hightower serves as Director of the 8th Light office in Los Angeles, California.

 ### Tech Leadership & Speaking